 The combat zone extension is automatic and does not require you to file a form or request an extension before you file your tax return.

-It is a valuable extension due to the breadth of actions it covers, so if you need an extension and believe your service outside a combat zone qualifies, check IRS publication 3 or consult with a tax professional.
+It is a valuable extension due to its breadth of actions, so if you need an extension and believe your service outside a combat zone qualifies, check IRS publication 3 or consult with a tax professional.

 Military OneSource can connect you with tax consultants for free.